astralfrontier-itch-io/witch/rules/rules.md

 ## Rolling Dice

-Whenever a rule tells you to roll dice, you'll be rolling one or more six-­sided dice.
+Whenever a rule tells you to roll dice, you'll be rolling one or more six-sided dice.
 If a rule says a number with a "d" after it, like "1d", that's a number of dice.
 Some rules give you bonus dice, like "+1d".